Teacher-student training improves accuracy and efficiency of machine learning interatomic potentials: Results and Discussion

 It is also difficult to define an unambiguous metric of efficiency for MLIPs.
 An informative measure is the time-per-MD step per atom, which is affected by hardware (CPU/GPU memory and processing speeds) and software (MD library, algorithm used for neighbor list construction, etc.).
 Therefore, in this article, we use a consistent hardware configuration (a single A6000 GPU with 48 GB of storage) and we use the Atomic Simulation Environment~\cite{larsen2017atomic} software.
 We simulate $48,000$ atoms at fixed volume and energy (NVE ensemble) with a time step of 1\,fs and a simulation time of 1\,ps.
 Additionally, we can characterize the efficiency of MLIPs based on memory requirements.
 We record the maximum number of atoms that can be simulated on a single A6000 GPU using the ASE software and use it to calculate the average memory-per-atom.

 Figure~\ref{fig_pareto} shows the Pareto plot of accuracy (force RMSE) against the time per MD step per atom and maximum atoms per GPU in panels (A) and (B) respectively.
 The student models are Pareto dominant with respect to the control MLIPs, i.e., for a given cost (MD speed or memory requirement) the student models have higher accuracy than the control models.
 Each data point is averaged over four MLIPs initialized with different random seeds.
+Relative to the teacher, the student MLIPs can simultaneously achieve more than a factor of 2 speed up in MD simulations at less than half the memory requirements, while sacrificing less than 20\% in force accuracy.